ImageMagick/MagickCache/README.md

 Notice the original image was put in the Magick Cache in the JPEG format.
 Here we the the image and convert it to the PNG image format.

-## Delete an image from the Magick Cache
+## Delete Content from the Magick Cache
 $ magick-cache -key s5hPjbxEwS delete /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson
 To delete any cast images that have expired (exceeded their respective time to live), try this comand: